JeremyBYU/polylidar-kitti/README.md

 Polylidar extracts all "flat" surfaces that are connected as polygons.
 However nothing is truly flat and sensor measurements are noisy.
 Parameters guide polylidar in how "flat" a surface is.
 However these same paremeters that allow some noise and non-flatness also allow false-positives (e.g. the road connects into a sidewalk).
 This code uses a lot of filtering **outside** of polylidar to help reduce these false positives and make simpler polygons.

+## Notes

+A small amount of outlier filtering is performed.
+For speed up please install `cppyy` -> `pip install cppyy`.